 As a kid growing up in the 50′s, products were built to last a long time and ease of repair was an important part of industrial design.
 For those of a “certain age”, remember Sears and the spare parts available for just about everything they sold?
 They did that because DIY was alive and well in the 50′s due to the shared experience of the Great Depression by the majority of their customers.

-I suspect that if we looked in detail at the difference in “carbon footprint” between a “design to throw-away” (DTT) and “design to repair” (DTR) economy, the DTR model would demonstrate a dramatic reduction.
+I suspect that if we looked in detail at the difference in “carbon footprint” between a “Design For Throwaway” (DFT) and “Design For Repair” (DFR) economy, the DFR model would demonstrate a dramatic reduction.
 (I’d be interested in references to any research along these lines.)
-I wouldn’t be surprised to find that a DTT culture reinforces an education model that teaches a rubric where an abstract knowledge worker is superior to a pragmatic experience worker.
+I wouldn’t be surprised to find that a DFT culture reinforces an education model that teaches a rubric where an abstract knowledge worker is superior to a pragmatic experience worker.
 In fact, I think nothing could be farther from the truth.